 Such problems are solved by defining enum classes.
 An enum class can be defined as in the following example:

-values by default, but the used value type can
+Enum classes use int values by default, but the used value type can

-easily be changed using the : type
+easily be changed using the : type notation, as in:

 OK

-is not defined, CharEnum::OK
+provided as well.
+E.g., OK is not defined, CharEnum::OK is.

 is possible to use enum class forward declarations.